In this article, we look at what the PAYE scheme is, and how it applies to the self employed, including limited company directors.

 How PAYE works

 Everyone is entitled to earn a certain amount of money tax free – known as a personal allowance.
-Other allowances are available depending on circumstances.
-You then pay tax at rates of 20%, 40%, or 50%, depending how much salary you earn.
+Other allowances – such as the personal allowance – are available depending on circumstances.
+You then pay tax at rates of 20%, 40%, or 45%, depending on how much salary you are paid.

 These allowances and rates can be changed in the budget each year.
 For the latest rates, click here.

 PAYE is applied to all payments to an employee, including their normal salary, any overtime, tips, bonuses, Statutory Sick Pay and maternity/paternity pay.

 You will also need to collect tax on lump sum redundancy payments (although the first £30,000 is tax free).

 Employees must also be taxed on benefits they receive (known as ‘benefits in kind’), such as a company car or private medical insurance.